 Project proposals may engage any singular art form or any mixture of art forms, but must be new work made or conceived outside of any regular academic or studio class.
 Students, faculty, departments and programs from each of Cornell’s twelve colleges are encouraged to apply with projects for which there is insufficient departmental funding or for work which could not be made or experienced without independent financial support.
 However, substantial artistic merit, rather than financial need, is the first priority of both the review panel and the CCA.

 The CCA Grant Program funds a wide range of art practices and creative initiatives that connect people across disciplines, bring influential practitioners to campus, and launch new ideas.
 The CCA welcomes grant proposals from individual artists, artists grous, and artistic collaborations.
 Proposals from non-artists are also welcome for projects that expand the boundaries of any given arts, design, or related discipline in a creative and culturally reflective way.
 Grants are intended to support and promote cultural activities outside of the applicant's regular academic requirements or responsibilities.

-Grant amounts of up to $2,500 will be awarded to Cornell faculty, departments and programs; and up to $1,000 for undergraduate students, graduate students and student organizations.
-See our 2013-2014 Grant Application Guidelines for submission specifications and information.
+Grant amounts of $2,500 will be awarded to Cornell faculty, departments and programs; and $1,000 for undergraduate students, graduate students and student organizations.
+See our Grant Program Guidelines for submission specifications and information.

 Recently funded projects can be found under Project Archive.

 We encourage anyone considering applying for a CCA grant to contact the CCA office to inquire about the feasibility of a project proposal or to seek guidance about how to best prepare your application.
 The CCA office can be reached at: (607) 255-7274 or by emailing us at: firstname.lastname@example.org.